 - 1/4 tsp salt

-- Melt the butter in medium bowl and set aside.
+- Melt the butter in medium bowl and set aside for later use.

 - In a standing mixer beat the eggs and sugar on high speed for 10 minutes.
 The mixture must be thick, pale, almost white.
-Add in the lemon zest and vanilla extract until combined.
+Add in the lemon zest, strawberry purée (or red food colouring) and vanilla extract.
+Mix until combined.

-- Whisk the flour, baking powder, and salt together in a small bowl.
+- Sift a flour, baking powder, and salt together in a small bowl and mix it together.
 Using a spatula gently fold half of the flour mixture into egg mixture.
 Once incorporated, fold in the other half of the flour mix.

-- Pour 1/3 of the batter into the melted butter and gently fold in with spatula or wooden spoon.
+- Pour ⅓ of the batter into the melted butter and gently fold in with spatula or wooden spoon.
 It will take a while to perfectly incorporate it.
-Now, the batter mixed with melted butter needs to be gently poured on the side of the bowl with the rest of the batter.
+But take your time and incorporate well.
+Now, gently pour back the mixture with butter on the side of the bowl with the rest of the batter.
 Fold in delicately with spatula.

 - Cover the batter with food wrap and chill in the refrigerator for at least one hour.
 You can let it chill overnight.